 Seeing Isola a bit worried, Eric whispers into her ears, “Don’t worry, we will be fine!”

 The other two men also have to share a double bed!
-Yeah, Dan is the previously mentioned “douche” look young man of 32 years old, almost 6 foot tall who works for 911.
-His recessive genes start to made him a bit bald, yet his multi- colour neat beard makes him look mature and reliable, and his well proportioned and well carried straight body makes him look very manly.
+Yeah, Dan is the previously mentioned “douche” looking young man of 32 years old, almost 6 foot tall who works for 911.
+His recessive genes start to made him a bit bald, yet his multi- colour neat beard makes him look mature and reliable, and his well proportioned and straight carried body makes him look very manly.
 The pair of his clearly lined bright eyes tell us that he is not really “douche” as he appears to be at the first sight.

-Oh, the writer is not very friendly with this poor young man whose big oval eyes hidden behind his glasses look out comically like those of a dead fish!
+Oh, the writer is not very friendly with this poor young man whose big oval eyes hidden behind his glasses look out comically like those of a dead fish, oh a dead gold fish!
 Why dead fish, because they never smile.
 Have we seen any fish smile?
 Maybe the writer is a racist!
 But what race does Afshin belong to that the writer is a racist against?
-A race of not smiling silly fishes?
+A race of not smiling silly fish?
 Writers are writers, not gods or goddesses, or at least they don’t try to be, but they are the conscience of the society, though they gossip and make fun of others and themselves in some acid ways sometimes.
 They are writers, not normal people, so they shouldn’t be taken “too” seriously.

-Social parties are invented by humans to basically meet, to be more precise, for women, men and also for people who are interested in each other, to meet, to have fun to start with and eventually to lead to the purpose of human breeding for younger groups, and continue to have fun for the older groups who have finished their biological obligation.
+Social parties are invented by humans to basically meet, to be more precise, for women, men and also for people who are interested in each other, to meet, to have fun to start with and eventually to lead to the purpose of human breeding for younger groups, and continue to have fun for the older groups who have finished their biological obligations.

 Dating sites are booming in recent decades.
 They have opened new online venues for those who have exhausted their immediate environment gene pool or human resources to go beyond for more chances.